 A SMART approach to sales enablement involves creating a sales strategy plan around six key elements.
 These are the areas of your sales strategy that will enable you to maximise the impact of your team’s activities and, ultimately, close more business:

-To discover how to plan and develop a successful sales strategy, let’s look at these six areas in more detail.
+To discover how to build a successful sales enablement strategy, let’s look at these six areas in more detail.

-How to develop a sales strategy plan in 6 key steps
+How to build a sales enablement strategy in 6 key steps

 1. Review your goals and how your team is reporting on them